Form I-9: identity & employment authorization of individuals hired for employment in U.S.

 Employers must have a completed Form I-9 on file for each person on their payroll who is required to complete the form.
 Form I-9 must be retained and stored by the employer either for three years after the date of hire or for one year after employment is terminated, whichever is later.
 The form must be available for inspection by authorized U.S. Government officials from the Department of Homeland Security, Department of Labor, or Department of Justice.

 At any time, without advance notice, both Immigration and Customs Enforcement (ICE) and the Department of Labor (DOL) are empowered to perform audits of employers to determine if a company (whether it is a small local employer or a large corporation) is in compliance.
 During an I-9 audit, the employer may be required to present I-9s within three days.
+Getting support from a trusted St. Louis attorney can help you get prepared for your next audit.
 The strong policies and procedures in place to deal with I-9 preparation and maintenance requirements ensure compliance.
 Management should be trained in the law of documenting workers and the responsibility for completing the I-9s.

-We train your company management on I-9 best practices and compliance.
+Our expert team will train your company management on I-9 best practices and compliance.
 We recommend a procedure to fulfill I-9 requirements, and advise on how I-9s can be corrected.
+Take control of your I-9 compliance.
+Get expert guidance from our attorneys located right here in St. Louis by calling 314-416-8000 or emailing us today!